ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :language: xml
     :lines: 3-18

-The ROS2 interface will then look for the **DistanceSensor** nodes, using the standard parameters in the ``<ros>`` it will activate them and use the given names for naming the corresponding topics.
+The ROS2 interface will then look for the **DistanceSensor** nodes, using the standard parameters in the ``<ros>`` tags it will activate them and use the given names for naming the corresponding topics.

 11 Updating my_robot_driver.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^